 From 2021, the UN has declared a decade of ecosystem restoration.
 Restoring 350 million hectares of degraded land (which is about the size of India) by 2030 could take an additional 13-26 gigatons of greenhouse gases out of the atmosphere – but that’s still far short of the 36 gigatons of carbon that fossil fuels alone add each year to the atmosphere.

-It’s clear that natural solutions have a key part to play, and that, as the report notes, Scotland is well placed to take advantage of this.
-But it’s not a panacea – natural climate solutions must not become an excuse to continue business as usual.
+It’s clear that natural solutions have a key part to play and that, as the report notes, Scotland is well placed to take advantage of this.
+However it’s not a panacea – natural climate solutions must not become an excuse to continue business as usual.

 Most importantly, we need to work across disciplines, across policy, and across communities.
 We already have some great mechanisms in place to help this, like the Land Use Strategy, but we need to do more to mainstream it.